roeltz/wlessc/README.md

 wlessc 0.7.0 updates all of its dependencies, changed its LESS syntax error message and includes startup messages (so it doesn't seem dead when running on slow machines).

+wlessc 0.8.0 replaces cssnano with **clean-css** for CSS optimization. cssnano had many dependencies that reflected on wlessc's startup time. clean-css has an additional `--compact-more` switch, which applies further optimization.

 ## Disclaimer